stfc/docker-and-gh-actions-for-ml/docs/4-deploying-to-azure.md

     We really hope that you enjoyed this and learned a bit about FastAPI, Docker, GitHub Actions and Azure App Service.

-    If you get this far, **please do let us know!** We'd love to hear it.

-    *Remember to head over to the course page to give us some feedback!*
+    Head over to "Next steps" to see a few final remarks.